Baystation12/Baystation12-Lore/Hephaistos Prosthetics.md

 ###X-01 Prometheus

 Prometheus has been developed as one of the first, to alleviate as many issues as possible for veterans that may have lost a limb, or other body part.
 However this does not only include issues associated with getting used to the new body part, but also the social and official aspects that were associated with any prosthetic compartment, as at the time of development, biomechanical augmentations were on the rise, causing moral disputes over both actual augmentations and regular prosthetic replacements (blablabla Deus Ex blabla).
+They saw use not just with veterans, but with wealthy citizens as well.

 The augment was designed to look entirely natural to look, feel, smell, as well as to fool all conventional sensory arrays.
 It is capable of simulating response to some injuries like capillary bleeding, fractures, and bruises.
 It is even possible to allow administration of medicine and extraction of blood samples via a special channel that ends in a small reservoir near the elbow, thighs, and wrists, that also accomodate simulation of deeper cuts, but only for a very limited time to prevent actual harm to user, only giving time to mend the 'wound' to prevent suspicion.